 Please note this is a one-bottle gift pack (price includes postage & packaging).

-I also have the 2010 vintage in stock to purchase as part of a 6 or 12 bottle case.
+I also have the 2012 vintage in stock to purchase as part of a 6 or 12 bottle mixed case

 Rioja is one of two wine regions with Spain's highest qualification level, DOC or DoCa